abyss-soul-reaper/Digital-Contacts-Manager/README.md

 ### How to Run

-1. Download the main Python file (`digital address book.py`) to a local folder.
+1. Download the main Python file (`Digital Contacts Manager.py`) to a local folder.

 2. Open your terminal or Git Bash inside that folder.